osmarks/website/blog/ml-workstation.md

 ## Summary

 - Most of your workstation should be like a normal gaming desktop, but with less emphasis on single-threaded performance and more RAM.
 These are not hard to build yourself.
-- Buy recent consumer Nvidia GPUs with lots of VRAM (*not* datacentre or workstation ones).
+- Buy recent (3000-series and onward) consumer Nvidia GPUs with lots of VRAM (*not* datacentre or workstation ones).
 - Older or used parts are good to cut costs (not overly old GPUs).
 - Buy a sufficiently capable PSU.
 - For *specifically* big LLM inference, you probably want a server CPU (not a GPU) with lots of memory and memory bandwidth.
 See [this section](#cpu-inference).